A vibrant and diverse evangelical Christian community.

 For those in some form of Christian ministry, a Cranmer Bursary towards the cost of fees may also be available.
 Details available on request at the point of enquiry or application.

-Cranmer Hall is delighted to offer ten full Relay Bursaries each year, thanks to the generous support of a donor.
+Cranmer Hall is delighted to offer twenty Relay Bursaries each year, thanks to the generous support of a donor.

 We recognize that there are a number of barriers which prevent people in the North East from accessing theological leadership training which will prepare them for Christian ministry.
 These include individual social and financial barriers: for many, it is a big step to enter university-level training, and this is only compounded by the financial costs of training which are substantial in a region where average incomes are lower, and where many churches are not able to offer significant financial support to students when they are training.

-The Relay Bursaries are open to people from all backgrounds to train for Christian leadership and ministry, with the intention of developing aspiration across a range of churches in order to see people step up to leadership responsibility, for the ultimate flourishing of the local church.
+The Relay Bursaries are open to people from all backgrounds to train for Christian leadership and ministry.
+The intention is to support hundreds of people to step up to leadership responsibility and be equipped for ministry, so that local churches can flourish and grow.
 The Bursaries are open to individuals:

 • from any Christian church or denomination;